xr-dim/ooSimple_Compiler/README.md

 ## How to Run the Project

-The **ooSimpleToCMapper** is designed to be run using IntelliJ IDEA for the best experience, as it integrates well with the ANTLR4 framework.
-However, it also includes a script for terminal-based execution.
+The **ooSimple_Compiler** runs directly using the run_antlr.sh script, which automates the compilation of ooSimple files into C. While IntelliJ IDEA was used during development, it is not a requirement for running the project.

 ### Running with the Script